 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will participate in 4 Discussion Boards Forums throughout this course.
-In each forum, the candidate will submit a thread of at least 300 words and at least 2 replies of at least 150 words each.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will participate in 4 Discussions throughout this course.
+In each discussion, the candidate will submit a thread of at least 300 words and at least 2 replies of at least 150 words each.
 (MLO: A, C, D)

 Topic Analysis Paper